-The net proceeds from the above-referenced Transaction with Special Situations and the other Investors which closed June 14, 2013, were used in part to pay the aforesaid obligations to: (i) James Gingo to complete the TransTech acquisition, (ii) Gemini Master Fund, Ltd. for the warrant repurchase, (iii) Ascendiant Capital Markets for the option exercise price, and (iv) Gemini Master Fund, Ltd. for the June 30, 2013 payment under the AIR Termination Agreement.
-The balance of the proceeds from the Transaction will be used by the Company to implement our business plan and continue to service our remaining debt repayments.
-We expect to need to obtain additional financing in the future to continue implementing our business plan and to service our debt.
+Series A Warrant- up to \$7,845,000 Series B Warrant- up to \$10,460,000 The net proceeds from the above-referenced transaction with Special Situations and the other investors which closed June 14, 2013, were used in part to pay the obligations discussed previously to: (i) James Gingo to pay the final note payment to James Gingo related to the TransTech acquisition, (ii) Gemini Master Fund, Ltd. for the warrant repurchase, (iii) Ascendiant Capital Markets for the option exercise price, and (iv) Gemini Master Fund, Ltd. for the June 30, 2013 payment under the AIR Termination Agreement.
+The balance of the proceeds from the Transaction will be used by us for technology development, operating expenses and to pay our debts.

+We expect to need to obtain additional financing in the future.
 There can be no assurance that we will be able to secure funding, or that if such funding is available, the terms or conditions would be acceptable to us.
 If we are unable to obtain additional financing, we may need to restructure our operations, and divest all or a portion of our business.